Qualitative KPIs to the Rescue

 A cautionary tale

-In 2011, Wells Fargo felt the pressure; revenue had fallen nine consecutive quarters in a row, fuelled by intense competition and the lingering fallout from the financial crisis.
+In 2011, Wells Fargo felt the pressure; revenue had fallen nine consecutive quarters in a row, fueled by intense competition and the lingering fallout from the financial crisis.

 Although they had been left comparatively unscathed after the financial crisis, the bank introduced a seemingly straightforward performance initiative driven by Key Performance Indicators (KPIs).